alphagov/govuk-rfcs/rfc-147-enable-speedcurve-http-protocol-capture.md

 ## Proposal

-Describe your proposal, with a focus on clarity of meaning.
-You MAY use [RFC2119-style](https://www.ietf.org/rfc/rfc2119.txt) MUST, SHOULD and MAY language to help clarify your intentions.

 I'd like to include a small piece of JavaScript in the current SpeedCurve RUM implimentation that will only fire when a user accepts the cookie banner.
 This JavaScript will look at the current HTTP protocol the user is using and push this anonymous data into SpeedCurve using their API.

 This will then give us an additional dimension in the SpeedCurve GUI with which to compare before / after the change is made.